 Strengths of binary compensation plans

 - The binary does an excellent job of paying mid-range commissions.
 This is its strength and probably the reason it has survived.
 On the other hand, it does not do well on very low-end commissions or high-end commissions.

 - The initial selling feature of the binary compensation plan was that it was much easier for distributors to understand and maintain qualifications than other plans of the day.
 What could be simpler?
 A distributor sponsors two people and builds those two legs.
 If those legs generate business, the distributor receives commissions.
 If they generate a lot of business, the distributor makes a lot of money!
 Of course, when something sounds too good to be true, it usually is, and binary plans turned out to be more complex than they seemed.

 - Volume never moves out of a distributor’s payline no matter how many levels deep their genealogy goes.

-- The binary compensation plan’s behavior is very well understood.
+- The binary compensation plan’s behavior is very well understood by industry experts.

 Weaknesses of binary compensation plans

 - It’s difficult to create customer programs that don’t come with opportunity costs for the customer who later transitions to be a distributor.

 - Many of the original binaries promised distributors that their upline would build their downline.
 This created a welfare mentality.